simonsobs/sotodlib/docs/context.rst

     context = Context('context_file_with_thing.yaml')
     aman = context.get_obs(your_favorite_obs_id)

-will return an AxisManager with aman.thing for that specific observation.
+will return an AxisManager that includes ``aman.thing`` for that specific observation.

 If this is example is almost, but not quite, what you need, consider the
 following: